List of Twin Spica episodes

 The Japanese science fiction manga series Twin Spica (ふたつのスピカ, Futatsu no Supika), written and illustrated by Kou Yaginuma, was adapted into a 20-episode anime series in 2003 and a 7-episode live-action series in 2009.
 All three productions tell a coming-of-age story of teenager Asumi Kamogawa as she trains to become an astronaut at a fictional space academy in the near future.

 Japanese animation studio Group TAC produced Twin Spicas anime adaptation, which was broadcast by NHK.
 The series premiered on November 1, 2003, and aired until its conclusion on March 27, 2004.
 Tomomi Mochizuki directed the anime series, and Rika Nakase wrote its screenplay.
 Masako Goto designed the characters for animation.
 When the series reached its conclusion, fewer than 30 chapters of the manga had been published.
-Chapter 25, which concludes the story of Asumi and her classmates undergoing a test of their survival skills, was the final chapter to be adapted for the anime.
+Chapter 25 concludes the story of Asumi and her classmates undergoing a test of their survival skills, was the final chapter to be adapted for the anime.
 Consequently, the series concludes prematurely with Asumi's ghost companion Lion-san leaving when he no longer has anything to teach her and her friends.
 The manga, however, continues with Lion-san appearing in subsequent chapters and ended serialization on August 5, 2009.
 The anime series also aired in Japan, other parts of Asia, and Latin America on Animax.
 The song "Venus Say" by female pop musical group Buzy (band) was used as the opening theme.
 Male pop group Begin adapted Kyu Sakamoto's 1963 single "Miagete Goran Yoru no Hoshi o" (見上げてごらん夜の星を) as the ending theme.